 Joe Hanlon, Esq., Board President

-Chief Compliance Office, Crescent Capital Group, LP.
+Chief Compliance Officer, Crescent Capital Group, LP.

 Mr. Hanlon serves as the Chief Compliance Officer for Crescent Capital Group LP and is member of Crescent’s Executive Management team.
 Prior to joining the team, Mr. Hanlon was the CCO for the Fidelity Investments Equity and High Income Mutual Funds and Exchanged Traded Funds.
 Mr. Hanlon was at Fidelity Investments for 13 years in various Compliance capacities.
 Mr. Hanlon practiced law as a counselor and litigator for Robins, Kaplan, Miller & Ciresi from 1992 to 2001 where he focused on advising and representing insurers on regulatory matters and complex litigation.
 Mr. Hanlon received a JD from Boston College Law School and BS in Finance from Boston College.

-Herbert Lewis, MBA, CPA, Board Treasurer
+Herbert Lewis, MBA, CPA, Assistant Board Treasurer

-Director of Financial Accounting and Operations, Boston University.
+Director of Financial Accounting and Operations, Boston University

 Herb served on the Board of Directors of Friends of CASA for approximately 15 years and currently is the Treasurer.
 He was inspired to join the organization by an acquaintance, a pediatrician who provided medical care for inner city youth.
 Herb joined the board and has remained actively involved with the organization since that time.
 He attended and worked at the National CASA Conference when it was held in Boston.
 He also assists children by active participation in the Masonic Youth Child Identification Program.
 Herb received a B.S. in Management from the Illinois Institute of Technology and a Master of Business Administration from Boston University and is an administrator at Boston University.
 He is a board member of several other organizations and also serves as the Treasurer of a homeowner’s association.